Mens Fashion Suits, Tuxedo and Fashion blazer in Los Angeles

 Formal wear suffered another blow in the late 2000s, as dress regulations got more disorganized and misinterpreted.

-Surprisingly, the greatest time to wear a blazer is every time.
+Surprisingly, the best time to wear a blazer is anytime.
 Yes, you may wear it throughout the year.
 For summer, choose mens blazers in a lighter fabric, while for winter, choose a thicker one.

 Los Angeles, Fashion show